farlee2121/DevEssentialsBlog/_drafts/2021-09-07-Stable-Incremental-Additive.md

 I further believe that elegant design uses a few concepts combined powerfully.

-Contemplating why these core techniques work in this minset led me to notice a trend.
-At first i noticed all of these techniques promote stable increments of work (e.g. commits, work items, services).
+Contemplating why these core techniques work in this elegant design minset led me to notice a trend.
+At first I noticed all of these techniques promote stable increments of work (e.g. commits, work items, services).

 However, I realized increments alone are insufficient to produce results.
 It's quite possible to work in increments that are constantly rewriting previous work and creating little forward momentum.
 This kind of churn is common in systems that fail the open closed principle, or generally have high technical debt.
 Thus, increments must also be additions to some baseline that is already stable in itself.